marcusasar/Bank-Transaction-SQL-Analysis/README.md

 - **Device Type** (mobile, desktop)
 - **Fraud Flag** (indicating if the transaction is suspected as fraudulent)

-The raw data is located in the [`/data`](https://github.com/marcusasar/Bank-Transaction-SQL-Analysis/tree/main/Data) folder.
+The raw data is located in the [`Data`](https://github.com/marcusasar/Bank-Transaction-SQL-Analysis/tree/main/Data) folder.
 The data is in CSV.

 ## SQL Queries

 The core of the analysis is performed through SQL queries.
-All the SQL scripts used in the analysis are located in the [`/sql`](https://github.com/marcusasar/Bank-Transaction-SQL-Analysis/tree/main/Sql_Queries) folder.
+All the SQL scripts used in the analysis are located in the [`Sql_Queries`](https://github.com/marcusasar/Bank-Transaction-SQL-Analysis/tree/main/Sql_Queries) folder.
 These queries are designed to extract meaningful insights from the transaction data.

 Here are some examples of the types of SQL queries in this project:
 - Analyzing the distribution of fraudulent transactions.
-- Identifying trends in transaction volume and amounts over time.
-- Measuring transaction latency (in ms) and its impact on transaction success.

 ## Analysis